rancher/rancher.github.io/rancher/concepts/index.md

 ### Stacks

 A Rancher stack mirrors the same concept as a docker-compose project.
-It also defines the scope of service discovery when linking services to one another and represents a group of services that make up a typical application or workload.
+It represents a group of services that make up a typical application or workload.

 <!--
 ```bash